9/9

 Co-Founder, Lily's Florist

 Siobhan and I bought a flower shop in Kingscliff in 2006 with zero experience and a baby on the way.
 The shop became the seed for Lily's Florist, which we launched as a delivery network in 2009.
 It has grown from one florist in Murwillumbah to over 800 partners across Australia.
+Hobart is where the partner network idea first proved itself.
+Our partner florist here goes back further than any other in the country, before we had eight, before we had eighty.
 We are still in Kingscliff.
-Still a family business.
-Still making most of our decisions at the dinner table or on the way to netball.
+The business is still a family one, with most decisions made at the dinner table or on the way to netball.
 The full story is on our About Us page.

 I wrote this page after visiting Battery Point with Siobhan, Asha and Ivy in June 2024.
-Walking Kelly's Steps in the cold, eating at Jackman and McRoss, standing inside MONA for five hours and coming out to find it had not warmed up at all.
+Kelly's Steps in the cold.
+Jackman and McRoss on Hampden Road between rain showers.
+Five hours inside MONA, coming out to find the cold had not lifted at all.
 The photo above was taken a few minutes walk from Battery Point during that trip.
 I got to write a flower delivery page for a suburb I have actually walked.

 The original Kingscliff flower shop where Lily's Florist began